PedroL22/Node-React-Login/README.md

 # Node Social Network
-A social network made with Fastify, React, Tailwind CSS, DaisyUI, and Prisma.
+A social network made with Fastify, React, ReduxTailwind CSS, DaisyUI, and Prisma.